 If you start looking in the processes tab of the Task Manager in windows, eventually, you will come across the dwm.exe process.
 Every PC with a Windows operative system has this process, and Windows 7 was the first to make it more important to the core system.
 Basically, the Desktop Window Manager is the one in charge of all the window effects in your PC, like transparency or the 3d flip effect.

 What is the dwm.exe?

-It’s a compositing windows manager, this means that is the process in charge of rendering all the good-looking effects in Windows, like window transparency, the 3d flip that you can see if you press Alt-Tab, the thumbnails that appears if you pass the mouse over your taskbar, and many others.
-It also manages all the aero effects in windows 7.
+It’s a compositing windows manager, this means that is the process in charge of rendering all the good-looking effects in Windows, like window transparency, the 3d flip that you can see if you press Alt-Tab, the thumbnails that appear if you pass the mouse over your taskbar, and many others.
+It also manages all the aero effects in Windows 7.

 No, it can’t be turned off.
 The Desktop Window Manager is a vital part of the entire Windows 7, creating the graphical user interface.
 In the newer versions of Windows, 8 and 10, the manager is even more integrated to the core system.